Makeshift/Marauder/Readme.md

 | Newznab URL #0        | `http://localhost:5076`                               |
 | Newznab API #0        | The key you noted down in the NZBHydra section        |

+- Make sure you tick the tiny tickbox at the top right of the NZBHydra2 box to enable it.

 **In the `Processing` tab**

 | Setting Name                         | Value                                                 |